 However, edema can sometimes result from an underlying health condition, such as renal or heart failure.

-Anyone who experiences frequent or persistent swelling in their legs, hands, or face should speak with a doctor.
+Anyone who experiences frequent swelling in their legs, hands, or face should speak with a doctor.

-The treatment options will depend on the cause, but they may include diuretics and compression therapies.
+The treatment options will depend on the cause but may include diuretics and wearing compression garments.
 A person can take steps to reduce the risk of swelling, such as reducing sodium in their diet, keeping their feet up, and adhering to treatments for other conditions.